13 Apps to Make Your Japan Trip Easier

 See our guide to Disney tickets and extras to explain all these processes.

-You’ll also need the app if you want to reduce the time you spend queuing for food by using the mobile ordering service – and, right now, you’ll need it to get the passes that are the only way to get into the Fantasy Springs area if you haven’t got a package that includes the special ticket.
+You’ll also need the app if you want to reduce the time you spend queuing for food by using the mobile ordering service – and, right now, you’ll need it to get the passes that are the only way to get onto the rides in the Fantasy Springs area if you haven’t got a package that includes these.

 See more about Fantasy Springs access if this is news to you.